Changes in British English pronunciation during the twentieth century

 and partly because its highly-influential advisory Pronunciation

-- The velar plosives /k/ and
+velar plosives /k/ and

-- There are signs of a fast
+- There were signs of a fast

 increasing